West River (South Dakota)

 West River is the portion of the state of South Dakota located west of the Missouri River; it contains more than one-half of the land area and between one-quarter and one-third of the population of the state.

 The contrast between the two regions is striking.
 While East River is predominantly a corn- and wheat-growing region, with large numbers of pigs and poultry operations, West River is predominantly ranching with some dryland farming.
 Population has decreased as family farms declined due to the harsh conditions and industrialization of agriculture.
 Other than aggregates, all mining in South Dakota (including gold and other precious metals, industrial minerals, iron ore, and coal) is located in West River, which includes the Black Hills.
 Both areas were occupied for thousands of years by varying cultures of indigenous peoples.
 The Great Plains tribes, especially the Lakota or Sioux groups, held most of the territory west of the river.
 West River includes the Badlands, a vast expanse of rugged, unusable land designated a national park in 1939.

-While European-American settlement of East River was largely by homesteaders moving west from Iowa and Minnesota, or immigrants arriving by train from eastern United States seaports, those who went to West River were first gold-seekers and miners, many from older gold rush locations to the west, such as Montana and Colorado.
+While European-American settlement of East River was largely by Yankee homesteaders moving west from Iowa, Minnesota, and Wisconsin or immigrants arriving by train from eastern United States seaports, those who went to West River were first gold-seekers and miners, many from older gold rush locations to the west, such as Montana and Colorado.
 They were followed by ranchers from Texas, Kansas, and Colorado.
-As a result, while East River has a high Scandinavian and German-descended population and a culture similar that of Minnesota and Iowa, the white majority population of West River is more ethnically diverse, with a culture similar to the Mountain states.
+As a result, while East River has a high Scandinavian and German-descended population and a culture similar that of Minnesota and Iowa, the White majority population of West River is more ethnically diverse, with a culture similar to the Mountain states.